w3c/tdm-reservation-protocol/proposals/proposal-odrl.md

 *Included in*: http://www.w3.org/ns/odrl/2/use

 Notes:
-- A explanatory page will be set on the profile URL, as part of the EDRLab webpage.
-- About ODRL Policy Offers, see https://www.w3.org/TR/odrl-model/#policy-offer
 - The definition of the `tdmine` action is copied from the EU Copyright Directive itself.

 ### Requirements of a Policy belonging to this profile